Colony High School Graduation Ceremony

 Like a wedding ceremony, it has this in common:

 - People dress up

 - People use their best manners

-- Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform look that states “WE ARE THE CLASS OF 2022!”
+- Like bridesmaids or ushers, people dress in the “costume of the event”—in this case, caps & gowns with a uniform appearance that states “WE ARE THE CLASS OF 2023!”